 Coming up with charcuterie board ideas is something about my job that I simply never tire of.
-I’ve already done everything from a Halloween charcuterie board to a huge platter of Valentine’s snacks, but I’m not nearly out of new boards to create.
+I’ve already done everything from a Halloween charcuterie board to an Easter charcuterie board to a huge platter of Valentine’s snacks, but I’m not nearly out of new boards to create.

 While many of my existing ideas, including jarcuterie and the wine and cheese board (and even my butter board) are already quite perfect for Thanksgiving appetizers, I wanted to create a fall charcuterie board that was truly specific to this holiday.

 Below, I’ll walk you through how I shop for and build this lovely Thanksgiving charcuterie board.
 I guarantee you it’s easier than it looks!

 How to shop for a Thanksgiving charcuterie board: